WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly-Meetings.md

 #### Who helped you this week?

-* Ang helped me to make a weekend Python Study plan
+* Ang helped me to make a weekend Python Study plan.

 #### What did you achieve?